mindfulness-at-the-computer/mindfulness-at-the-computer/docs/manual-testing.md

 # Manual testing

+This document contains test cases for manual testing

-Start the application in debug mode, or at least so that you can see the debug output (from the logging)
+For all the tests below: Please start the application in debug mode, or at least so that you can see the debug output (from the logging)

+Test Record: Please use the wiki

+"TBD" in this document often means that the test case is yet to be written

 ## System Tray Menu